sailor27/product-wall/README.md

 #### Author: Sailor Winkelman

 #### Description:
-This project displays a list of 10 cards  at a time, representing the results of a query to the [Best Buy API](https://bestbuyapis.github.io/api-documentation).
+* This project queries the [Best Buy API](https://bestbuyapis.github.io/api-documentation) and displays the results as cards.
+* Scroll to the bottom of the page or press "See more" to fetch more products to view.

 #### Technologies Used